-He assumed the identity of the Austrian counsel for 24 hours, and entered the concentration camp.
+He assumed the identity of the Austrian counsel, and entered the concentration camp.

 My father found out exactly where they were detained, and with the help of his friends, organized an escape.
 He found out that the Austrian counsel (the Austrian representative in Hungary at the time) was leaving the capitol for a few days.
 My father assumed the identity of the Austrian counsel for 24 hours.
 He had friends in a Kishket police car wait outside the camp for him.